What applying Early Decision taught meKate Gallop

 And some good news: You don’t need to hire an essay tutor.
 Instead, share this advice from professional essay coaches Marlene Kern Fischer and Helene Hirsch Wingens!

 Good writing takes time.
 Don’t wait until the week before applications are due to start writing the essays.
 No matter how terrific a writer you are, the earlier you start, the better the end product will be.
 That’s a guarantee.

 Everyone has stories to tell.
-First, look at the prompts.
+First, look at the prompts (which are the same as last year).
 There are seven choices — choose the two or three that appeal to you most, get comfortable with a pad of paper or your laptop, and brainstorm.
 Once you decide on your favorite prompt and have a broad idea of what your narrative will be, just start writing.